Agathokakological Nincompoop Monk

 Dr. Ist: How about Everyone I Knew interviews?

 Gregory: That’s different.
-This may sound paradoxical, and I don’t mean that I suddenly gain Pericles’s oratory mastery, but there’s a switch in my brain that turns on when I’m communicating in that space.
+This may sound paradoxical—not that I suddenly become Pericles or anything—but there’s a switch in my brain that turns on when I’m communicating in that space.
 Or whenever I’m asking questions—whenever I’m in control of a situation.
-I don’t know how to explain it.
 I still make mistakes, but—

 Dr. Ist: Regardless of the guest?

 Gregory: Regardless.
-My brain doesn’t retain or process information in a typical way.
-It discards words, facts, phrases, or historical events as soon as I use them in writing.
+My brain doesn’t retain or process information in a typical way—as if that’s news to you.

 Dr. Ist: Mhm.

-Gregory: Retrieving information from layers of data has become increasingly difficult in social settings.
-If I don’t check certain boxes, you make notes about me in your notebook, and others make notes in their minds.
+Gregory: It’s become increasingly difficult to retrieve information from those layers in social settings.
+If I don’t check certain boxes, you make notes in your notebook, and others make notes in their minds.

-Dr. Ist: Gregory, my notes are nonjudgmental, and they are an integral part of my professional services.
+Dr. Ist: Gregory, my notes are nonjudgmental.
+They are an essential part of my professional service.

 Gregory: Oh, of course.
-But if it can happen here, where I feel safe, imagine how obtrusive this inability to express my thoughts becomes in public.
+But if it can happen here, where I feel safe, imagine how disruptive this obstacle becomes in public.

 Dr. Ist: Let’s work on it in the next few sessions, then.

 Gregory: Okay.
-You know, I’m aware of most mistakes I make when I speak—they replay constantly in the background.
-Ironically, I’m observant of others’ mistakes too.
+You know, I’m aware of most of the mistakes I make when I speak—they replay in the background, constantly.
+Ironically, I’m very aware of others’ mistakes too.

-Dr. Ist: I think the social setting hinders your speech, not necessarily the latency in retrieving information.
-The lack of exposure to social situations untrains your brain from promptly outputting information.
+Dr. Ist: I think the social setting hinders your speech—not necessarily the latency in retrieving information.
+Lack of social exposure gradually untrains your brain from producing speech fluidly.

-Gregory: The bottom line is that a slow speaker can make the person on the other end either annoyed or late to wherever they were supposed to be.
+Gregory: The bottom line is that a slow speaker makes others either annoyed or late to wherever they are going.

 Dr. Ist: Hm.